TREASURIES-Hopes for a stimulus bill drive yields higher

 A separate report on Wednesday showed that U.S. private employers stepped up hiring in September.

-The benchmark 10-year yield US10YT=RR was last up 3.6 basis points to 0.681%, having earlier hit its highest since Sept.
-10. The long bond yield US30YT=RRalso hit its highest since Sept.
+The benchmark 10-year yield US10YT=RR was last up 3.7 basis points to 0.682%, having earlier hit its highest since Sept.
+10. The long bond yield US30YT=RR also hit its highest since Sept.
 10 earlier in the day and was last up 5.2 basis points to 1.458%.
 The two-year yield US2YT=RR remained anchored, last up 0.2 basis point to 0.127%.

-With interest rates expected to be near zero for the next few years, the two-year yield has little chance to break out of the narrow range in which it has been trading since May at least.
-The yield curve, as measured by the spread between the two- and 10-year yields US2US10=TWEB, was last steeper at 55.2 basis points.
+The yield curve, as measured by the spread between the two- and 10-year yields US2US10=TWEB, was last steeper at 55.1 basis points.

+Some of the earlier rise in yields waned later on Wednesday, which some analysts attributed to month-end bond buying.
+The average maturity of a bond portfolio falls at the end of the month when existing debt moves closer to its maturity.
+Investors buy additional bonds to rebalance their overall duration.

 (Reporting by Kate Duguid; Editing by Will Dunham and Andrea Ricci)